First former Singapore minister on trial for graft pleads guilty

 Singapore's former transport minister S. Iswaran arrives at the Supreme Court in Singapore July 5, 2024.
 REUTERS/Edgar Su/ File Photo

-SINGAPORE (Reuters) -Singapore's former Transport Minister S. Iswaran has pleaded guilty to receiving gifts while in office, local media reported, as proceedings began on Tuesday in a rare graft trial involving a state official in this Asian financial hub.
+SINGAPORE (Reuters) -Singapore's former Transport Minister S. Iswaran has pleaded guilty to receiving gifts while in office, as proceedings began on Tuesday in the first graft trial involving a minister in this Asian financial hub.

-In court, he had pleaded guilty to the charges of obstructing justice and of a public servant accepting anything of value without payment, or with inadequate payment, from a person with whom he is involved in an official capacity, Channel NewsAsia (CNA) reported, instead of the charges that include corruption.
+The attorney general's chambers said Iswaran pleaded guilty to the charges of obstructing justice and of a public servant accepting anything of value without payment, or with inadequate payment, from a person with whom he is involved in an official capacity, instead of the charges that include corruption.

-Prosecutors also reduced the charges facing Iswaran to five from 35, CNA said.
+In a surprise move, prosecutors reduced the charges facing Iswaran to five from 35.
 The remaining 30 charges will be taken into consideration for sentencing, it added.

 The charge of accepting gifts carries a jail term of up to two years and a fine.
 For obstructing justice, Iswaran can be sentenced to jail of up to 7 years and a fine.

 The last corruption case involving a Singaporean minister was in 1986, when the national development minister was investigated for allegedly accepting bribes.
-The minister died before he could be charged in court.
+He died before he could be charged in court.

 Singapore was among the world's top 5 least corrupt countries last year, according to Transparency International's corruption perception index.